 Though this is not a form of heat loss per se, microclimates cause inefficiencies regarding heating.
 Most growers will combat these conditions by increasing their central heating efforts.

-If microclimates were to be eliminated, the objective of bringing the entire greenhouse space to the desired temperature would be much easier, resulting in shorter necessary heating times.
+If we were to eliminate microclimates, the objective of bringing the entire greenhouse space to the desired temperature would be much easier, resulting in shorter necessary heating times.

 Achieving uniform climate conditions can be done with the help of air circulation, which disseminates these pockets of air.
 Allowing heating efforts to focus on the entire space, rather than on the most extreme spots found within it.